Hip Dysplasia in Dogs: What It Is and How It’s Managed

 • Decreased activity.
 Your dog may become less enthusiastic about exercise and prefer resting over playing or going for walks.

 • Difficulty getting up.
-Hip problems in dogs make movements that require strong hind-leg support painful and difficult.
+Movements that require strong hind-leg support become difficult due to hip problems in dogs.

 • Limping or lameness in the hind legs.
 Your dog may favor one leg over the other or seem stiff after resting.

 • Bunny hopping gait.
-Dogs with hip dysplasia often move both back legs together in a hopping motion.
+Dogs with hip dysplasia develop a "bunny hopping" gait.
+This is shown when they use both back legs together when moving.

 • Loss of muscle in the hind legs.
 As hip dysplasia progresses, dogs use their hind legs less, leading to muscle shrinkage.